sudoyashi/Joshis-Garage/_posts/2023-01-25-makeyourowndecal.markdown

 <br>
 To elaborate, here is an excerpt from the 2022 Solo rulebook on vehicle identification.

-### Reference Section 3.7 Vehicle Identification from 2022 SCA National Solo Rules
+### Section 3.7 Vehicle Identification from 2022 SCA National Solo Rules

 >
 > A. All vehicles must display numbers and class letters on both sides, which must be readable by Timing & Scoring, Course, and Grid workers at all times.